tisaacnola/coindex-cli-v2/README.md

 # Coindex CLI

+Due to sunsetting on the nomics api and Inquirer.js moving from Commonjs to ES6 modules

-Command line interface written in Node.js to check cryptocurrency prices
+This is an updated version of Brad Travesty's Command line interface written in Node.js to check cryptocurrency prices

 Register an API key at https://coingecko.com